smartdevicelink/sdl_app_library_guides/docs/Getting Started/Multiple Transports/index.md

 mtc.setPrimaryTransports(multiplexPrimaryTransports);
 ```

-If you only want to use bluetooth or USB, simply pass in a list with the one you want.
+If you only want to use Bluetooth or USB, simply pass in a list with the one you want.

 !!!
 Note
 For the best compatibility we suggest supporting both primary transports.